-Jim Altamore is a versatile singer of popular standards from what is known today as the Great American Songbook.
+Jim Altamore is a versatile singer of Popular Standards from what is known today as the Great American Songbook.

 Fortunately, Jim met some jazz musicians who encouraged him to pursue his dream of becoming a professional singer.
 He worked hard at his craft and eventually let the public know that he was ready to sing for them.
 And he has been doing it ever since, fronting big bands and jazz combos.